Grace Cyanide has played more Games out of their home World than in it.

 You may activate this Power to slow and survive any free fall.

-Spend an Action, Exert your Mind, choose a target within 45 feet, and roll Intelligence + Occult, Difficulty 6.
+Spend an Action, Exert your Mind, choose a target within 45 feet, and roll Intelligence + Occult6.
 The target may defend by rolling Mind, Difficulty 6 as a Free Action.
+Difficulty

 Damage dealt equals the difference between your attack roll's Outcome and the defensive roll's (if one was made), plus 3.The target's Armor is Fully Effective.